 Rookwood to call Over-the-Rhine home

-After a two year search for the right property, Rookwood plans to make Over-the-Rhine it's new home.
-This is awesome news as OtR continues to be Cincinnati's most dramatically changing neighborhood."He was looking for bigger space, and he’s passionate about Over-the-Rhine,” said Wade, who owns more than a dozen pieces of property in the downtown neighborhood.
+"He was looking for bigger space, and he’s passionate about Over-the-Rhine,” said Wade, who owns more than a dozen pieces of property in the downtown neighborhood.
 “We perceive this to be something that will be good for the city and great for Rookwood.”

 The Enquirer has the story HERE.